aleatorius/roms_mypytools/polygon_zoom.markdown

 the following arguments can be passed to the script for further zooming if needed:
 --yrange  513:948  --xrange  338:957  --var_min  -1.66292405128  --var_max  3.79804301262
 ```
-Thus thye next command may look like:
+Thus a command may look like:

 ```
  python polygon_zoom.py -i /global/work/jsk/S800/norseas_800m_avg.nc_2006051212 -v temp  --ref_datetime 1948-01-01 00:00:00 --yrange  513:948  --xrange  338:957  --var_min  -1.66292405128  --var_max  3.79804301262 &